Who were the Huguenots?

 Several clues hint at French Huguenot ancestry.
 First, there were particular periods when the number of immigrants from France swelled in response to religious persecution.
 Does your relative's arrival in Britain coincide with one of these?

+A French surname can also be a clue that you have Huguenot blood in the family.
 Some names are obviously French, but others were misrecorded, such as the Chataigne family in Wandsworth who became the Chattings.

 The best Huguenot family history websites